-The FullStory data capture script sets two first-party cookies containing your end-user’s fs_uid and fs_cid when capturing their activities on your site.
+The FullStory data capture script sets three first-party cookies containing your end-user’s fs_uid, fs_cid, and fs_lua when capturing their activities on your site.
 The fs_uid cookie uses your domain as the host, instead of “fullstory.com,” which is what distinguishes it as a first-party cookie.
 The fs_cid is a cookie that stores the user's consent state.
+The fs_lua is a cookie that captures the timestamp of the user's last action.
 First-party cookies come with a variety of benefits over third-party cookies, both for you and your users.

 Why first-party cookies matter to your users